The Joy I have-ÙYỌ̀ MÉYỌ̀

 ÙYỌ̀ MÉYỌ̀

-- A traditional folklore song of Ondo People
+- A Traditional Folklore Song of the Ondo People

-Folklore are traditional customs, beliefs, stories and sayings or arts preserved among a people, a community; passed through the generations by word of mouth.
+Folklore encompasses traditional customs, beliefs, stories, sayings, and arts preserved among a community and passed through generations by word of mouth.

-In the song, Teni also eulogised her father, who she describes as her hero.
-“I’m out here working everyday!
-I just want to keep my fathers legacy forever!
-I’m doing this for my father mahn!”‘ she tweeted.
+In the song, Teni eulogizes her father, whom she describes as her hero: “I’m out here working every day!
+I just want to keep my father’s legacy forever!
+I’m doing this for my father, mahn!” she tweeted.

 How much do you know about your community? 🤗